restc/fetch-args/README.md

 *  I can use HTTParty gem for making a request
 *  I need a URL library to help parse URLs
 *

+<h3> After building getter
+*  I can indeed use HTTParty to fetch data
+*  The URLs can be constructed from a few different sites.
+Doc sites have easily parsed URLs.